Structured Channel Estimation for RIS-Assisted THz Communications: Higher-dimensional Rank-One Approximations (HDR) Method

 Applying right-filtering on \eqref{Xtensor_1mode} using the known joint pilot-RIS training matrix leads to

 where $\mathcal{E} \approx \bof{I}_{3,N} \times_1 \bof{G} \times_2 \bof{H}^\R{T} \times_3 \bof{I}_N \in \mathbb{C}^{Q \times M \times N}$.
 Let

 be an LS approximation to the combined BS-RIS-UE ``Khatri-Rao channel''.
-It was shown in \cite{Gilderlan_2021} that unstructured estimates of the individual channel matrices $\bof{H}$ and $\bof{G}$ can be obtained from the filtered signal in (\ref{Etensor_1mode}) by solving the Khatri-Rao factorization (KRF) problem $\hat{\bof{H}},\hat{\bof{G}} = \arg\min\left\| \bof{E} - \bof{H}^\R{T} \diamond \bof{G} \right\|_\R{F}$.
-Herein, we extend this idea by exploiting the channel's geometric structure by means of the Kronecker decomposition of BS-RIS and RIS-UE channels into their respective $y$ and $z$ components given in (\ref{final_H}) and (\ref{final_G}), which leads us to the formulation of the following mixed Khatri-Rao-Kronecker factorization problem }
+It was shown in \cite{Gilderlan_2021} that unstructured estimates of the individual channel matrices $\bof{H}$ and $\bof{G}$ can be obtained from the filtered signal in (\ref{Etensor_1mode}) by solving the Khatri-Rao factorization (KRF) problem